ahmedcs/RWNDQ/README.md

 Any USE or Modification to the (source code, scripts, .., etc) included in this repository has to cite the following PAPERS:

-1- Ahmed M. Abdelmoniemand Brahim Bensaou, “Reconciling Mice and Elephants in Data Center Networks”, in Proceedings of IEEE CloudNet 2015, Vancouver, CA, Oct-2015. http://home.cse.ust.hk/~amas/files/Cloudnet15.pdf
+1- Ahmed M. Abdelmoniemand Brahim Bensaou, “Reconciling Mice and Elephants in Data Center Networks”, in Proceedings of IEEE CloudNet 2015, Vancouver, CA, Oct-2015.
 2- Ahmed M. Abdelmoniem and Brahim Bensaou, “Efficient Switch-Assisted Congestion Control for Data Centers: an Implementation and Evaluation”, in Proceedings of IEEE IPCCC 2015, Nanjing, China, Dec-2015.
-A copy of the paper available at http://home.cse.ust.hk/~amas/files/IPCCC15.pdf

 **Notice, the COPYRIGHT and/or Author Information notice at the header of the (source, header and script) files can not be removed or modified.**